Direct Cremation Explained | NAFD Funeral Directory

 6. Return of ashes – Ashes are returned to the family, typically within 3–10 days of the cremation.
 Most providers deliver by post (in a secure, sealed container) or in person.
 The family can then decide what to do with the ashes.

-The Cost of a Direct Cremation
+Average Cost of a Cremation Without a Service (UK, 2026)

 The average cost of a direct cremation in the UK is between £895 and £1,500, making it the most affordable mainstream funeral option available.
-By comparison, the average cost of a traditional funeral is £4,141 according to SunLife's Cost of Dying Report 2024.
+By comparison, the average cost of a traditional funeral is £4,267 according to SunLife's Cost of Dying Report 2026.

 Direct cremation prices vary between providers, so it is worth comparing quotes.
 Most providers offer a fixed all-inclusive price that covers: